ibartomeus/CropPollinationModels/README.md

 This repo is hosted in github and uses github actions (`/.github/workflows/publish.yml`) to trigger the document update.
 To build the webpage we used Quarto (`.qmd` files + `_quarto.yml`).
 To ensure consistency in package versions we use Renv packge (using `init()` to set up the R dependency management and `snapshot()` to update it).

 To set up the github actions we first created a gh-pages branch for deployment (`quarto publish gh-pages` in terminal; details [here](https://quarto.org/docs/publishing/github-pages.html)) and connect it to github (on github `Settings/Pages/Deploy from branch/gh-pages/(root)`).
 You also need to add a `.nojekyll` empty file in the root and gitignore `/.quarto/` and `/_site/`.
-We scheduled the github action to ran once a month using `cron` but it can be triggered manually from the webpage.
+We scheduled the github action to ran once a month using `cron` but it can be triggered manually from the github webpage.
 Note that you can also re-build the webpage manually (`quarto publish gh-pages` in terminal).
 Also, R scripts ran on a server, as specified in the quarto and github actions ylm´s thanks to `Renv` package and github computer time generosity.
 Everything is licenced with a MIT licence (`LICENCE`) and all this couldn't be possible without the help of Paco Rodriguez.

-The `scripts` folder contains the script which reproduce the original analysis and its useful to understand some decisions on how final models were selected.
+The `scripts` folder contains the script which reproduce the original analysis for the recods and its useful to understand some decisions on how final models were selected.
 It also contains scripts to read the data and store past results.

 # Refrences